Information for Australia Award Scholarship students

 Overseas Student Health Cover (OSHC)

 Your OSHC will be arranged for you and will commence on the date of your arrival in Australia.
 You will have cover for the duration of your studies.
 You will be contacted by email approximately 2-4 weeks after your arrival to collect your OSHC card from the International Office.
-Should you need to visit a medical professional before your OSHC card arrives, you can print a temporary certificate from the OSHC Allianz website
+Should you need to visit a medical professional before your OSHC card arrives, you can print a temporary certificate from the OSHC Allianz website.
+Your Policy Number is your student number followed by UN.

 The reunion airfare provides unaccompanied awardees with return travel to their home country for a reunion visit during institution semester breaks.
 Eligibility for reunion airfare entitlement will be confirmed in your Letter of Offer and contract.